 A study found that teens really do benefit from their parents’ subtle yet sturdy presence in their lives – in other words, a mom or dad who is a “potted plant parent,” notes a report by The New York Times.

-The study from the University of Western Australia looked at 3,000 middle- and high-school kids, including 618 adolescents with a parent who lived away from home for long stretches of time due to work, to find out how the extended absence of a parent could affect the child’s emotional and behavioral health.
+The study, done by the University of Western Australia, looked at 3,000 middle- and high-school kids – including 618 adolescents with a parent who lived away from home for long stretches of time due to work – to find out how the extended absence of a parent could affect the child’s emotional and behavioral health.